Trusted WordPress tutorials, when you need them most.

 In our opinion, most WordPress users don’t need to use a headless WordPress website or other types of headless framework.

-For instance, if speed and performance is your main concern, then your existing WordPress website can easily beat any headless WordPress website.
+For instance, if speed and performance are your main concerns, your existing WordPress website can easily outperform any headless WordPress website.

 All top WordPress caching plugins come with page caching, cache preloading, object caching, and gzip compression features.